The National Council on Aging estimates that 1 in 10 Americans over the age of 60 has been the victim of elder abuse.

 Fear of speaking up can be even more pronounced when the abuse takes the form of financial exploitation, which happens when an abuser manipulates someone to get access to their money, property or other assets.
 People are often embarrassed when this happens and don’t want to tell anyone about it.

-“Financial exploitation is a problem that we’re having a lot of difficulty getting our hands around,” Gometz says, adding that it can involve family members or caregivers stealing money or forging signatures — but can also include phone calls, letters or emails that claim to be from the IRS or Social Security Administration, or from people who say you’ve won a lottery or other prize.
+It can involve family members or caregivers stealing money or forging signatures — but can also include phone calls, letters or emails that claim to be from the IRS or Social Security Administration, or from people who say you’ve won a lottery or other prize.

-“Scammers are always finding new and innovative ways to get to older people, especially those who aren’t as savvy with technology,” Gometz continues, adding that his patients have been sold everything from fraudulent Medicare supplements to unnecessary home repairs and car warranties.
 It’s important to follow your instincts and talk to someone you trust if your loved one is evasive about finances, money is missing or something just doesn’t feel right.

 What to do if you or someone you love needs help

-Gometz emphasizes that your physician, or your loved one’s physician, is a safe person to talk with about any kind of issue — and even if you have someone accompanying you to an appointment, you should never hesitate to ask your doctor to talk in private if you’d prefer that the other person not hear your concerns.
+Your physician, or your loved one’s physician, is a safe person to talk with about any kind of issue — and even if you have someone accompanying you to an appointment, you should never hesitate to ask your doctor to talk in private if you’d prefer that the other person not hear your concerns.

 If you are experiencing abuse — or suspect someone you know might be experiencing it — talk to your doctor or use one of the following numbers:

-- You can request a free senior well-being check from the City of Chicago, for yourself or someone else, by visiting 311.chicago.gov or calling 311.
+- You can request a free senior well-being check from the city of Chicago, for yourself or someone else, by visiting 311.chicago.gov or calling 311.

 - Illinois operates a free elder abuse hotline at (866) 800-1409 (voice) or (888) 206-1327 (TTY).
 You can stay anonymous when you call.